Love Pop

-Love Pop (stylized in all caps) is the ninth studio album by Japanese singer-songwritter Ai Otsuka.
+Love Pop (stylized in all caps) is the ninth studio album by Japanese singer-songwriter Ai Otsuka.
 It was released on December 8, 2021, through Avex Trax.

 Background

 After the release of her eighth studio album, Love Honey, Otsuka did not release new material throughout 2017.
 In February 2018, she released an EP entitled Aio Piano, in which she self-covered some of previous songs with just piano and vocals.
 This was followed by the sequel to her first greatest hits album Ai am Best, entitled Ai Am Best, Too, released in January 2019.
 During 2018 and 2019, she also released two physical singles, "Dracaena" and "Chime", which were used as theme songs in the TV anime series Pikachin Kit and Fruits Basket, respectively.
 After the release of "Chime", Otsuka began collaborating with different electronic musicians and released a series of new remixes on digital platforms throughout 2020, which were ultimately included on her first remix album, Ai Inutsuka One on One Collaboration, released in February 2021.
 In April 2021, Otsuka began releasing new music again and exclusively on digital platforms, starting with "Aibiki", a collaborative single with Akko Gorilla, followed by "Nandakke", her first original solo song in two years.
 This was followed by the release of another new song, "Go", on September 9, 2021, the day of Otsuka's 39th birthday.
 The release of the then-untitled album was first announced on Otsuka's official website a week prior to the release of "Go", on September 1, 2021, while its title was announced on October 5, 2021.

 Love Pop became Otsuka's first studio album in approximately four and a half years since Love Honey.
 It was preceded by the singles "Dracaena" and "Chime" (the only two songs that were previously released on physical formats), as well as the songs “Aibiki” with Akko Gorilla, “Nandakke”, “Go”, "Santa wo Kiss wo Shite", and "Koifull", which were previously released on digital platforms.